Army Marketplace for the Acquisition of Professional Services (MAPS)

 The expected scope of work and task areas for the MAPS (Marketplace for the Acquisition of Professional Services) contract will combine elements from both the ITES-3S and RS3 contracts, aiming to provide a comprehensive platform for acquiring a variety of professional services across the Army, Department of Defense, and federal agencies.
 MAPS is expected to have five domains including:

-- Technical Services: (Engineering Services, Logistics Services, Manufacturing Readiness, Technology Insertion, Integration, and Interoperability)
+- Engineering, Logistics and Operational Services: (Engineering Services, Logistics Services, Manufacturing Readiness, Medical Logistics, Technology Insertion, Integration, and Interoperability)

 - Research, Development, Testing and Evaluation Services: (Basic Research, Applied Research, Experimental/Developmental, Modeling and Simulation, Prototyping and Fabrication Support, and Exploratory Research)